AriFordsham/GHCWiki/commentary/compiler/generic-deriving.md

 - Most of the code generation is handled by `types/Generics`

+## Things that have been removed

+- All of the [generic classes stuff](http://www.haskell.org/ghc/docs/6.12.2/html/users_guide/generic-classes.html).
+In particular, the following have been removed:

+  - `hasGenerics` field from `TyCon`;
+  - `HsNumTy` constructor from `HsType`;
+  - `TypePat` constructor from `Pat`.

+- The `-XGenerics` flag is now deprecated.

 ## What already works

-- `Representable0` instances are automatically generated when `-XGenerics` is enabled.
+- `Generic` instances can be derived when `-XDeriveGeneric` is enabled.

-- The `default` keyword can now be used for generic default method signatures.
+- The `default` keyword can used for generic default method signatures when `-XDefaultSignatures` is enabled.

 - Generic defaults are properly instantiated when giving an instance without defining the generic default method.

-- Base types like `[]`, `Maybe`, tuples, come with Representable0 instances.
+- Base types like `[]`, `Maybe`, tuples, come with Generic instances.

 ## To do

-- Generate `Representable1` instances
+- Generate `Generic1` instances

-- Print also the Rep0 type instance when -ddump-deriving is on
+- Print also the `Rep` type instance when -ddump-deriving is on

-- Give better error messages when we cannot derive Representable0 (currently we say only `Cannot derive Representable`)

-- Register the `DeriveRepresentable` and `DefaultSignatures` extensions with Cabal.
+- Register the `DeriveGeneric` and `DefaultSignatures` extensions with Cabal.

 - Do we want `Show`, etc. instances for types like `U1`, `:+:`, ...?